Thinking of quitting your job to be your own boss? I’ve been where you’re at and know that it’s possible to succeed!

 8. Stick to a work-from-home schedule

-There’s very little chance you’ll be able to survive as a solopreneur if you don’t set a schedule and put it into practice.
+There’s very little chance you’ll be able to survive as a freelancer if you don’t set a schedule and put it into practice.

 These days most people don’t understand — or won’t respect — your time when you’re “working at home”.
 So enforce yourself to live with a schedule and enforce others to answer to your calendar.

 And don’t forget to schedule in time for YOU.
 My business coach and I call this self-care time.
 You can’t — and shouldn’t — work 24 hours a day, 7 days a week.